 User Experience (UX) Tools

-Hotjar is a growth hacking tool that combines multiple usability tools in one.
+Growth hackign tool, Hotjar is seen as a swiss army knife of user experience tools, with software that combines multiple UX tools in one.
+This focus however means that it lacks a solid CX solution.
+Feedback analysis and reporting are not available.
 Users can visualise visitor behaviour using click, move and scroll heatmaps.
 You can also collect visitor recordings (tracking sessions on the page) and carry out feedback polls.

 For event-tracking purposes, another growth hacker tool to choose from is Clicky.
 With this growth hacking tool, users can register and report ‘on-site’ activities, including page views and downloads – all in real-time.
 This is a good tool for beginners, especially as the dashboard is very user-friendly.